mzkhan98/Flight_Price_Prediction_ML/README.md

 When deciding whether to buy a plane ticket or wait to see if the price will decrease is a key factor of consideration when buying a plane ticket.

 ## Methods
-- Data Cleaning
+- Data Cleaning & Feature Engineering
 - Exploratory data analysis
-- Feature Engineering and Selection
+- ML model creation and evaluation

 ## Tech Stack
--Python{Pandas, Numpy, Matplotlib, Seaborn, ScikitLearn,Plotly, Cufflinks}
+- Python{Pandas, Numpy, Matplotlib, Seaborn, ScikitLearn,Plotly, Cufflinks}

+## Walk Through Of Project
+The first step of the product was to clean the data, the following methods were used:
+#### Date Cleaning
+- Invalid data points were removed using pandas.
+- Functions to featurise duration, arrival and departure time
+- Feature encoding used for flight locations,airlines,stops.

 ## Contribution